The Chronicle Herald: New management

 Sarah Dennis, daughter of owner Graham Dennis and vice-president since the 1990s, took over as CEO of the newspaper in November 2010.
 She married Mark Lever in August 2011.
-Graham Dennis, who ran the newspaper for more than 57 years, died on December 1, 2011 at the age of 84.
+Graham Dennis, who ran the newspaper for more than 57 years, died on December 1, 2011, at the age of 84.
 Sarah Dennis inherited the paper.
 Lever took over as president and CEO in 2012.

 Though the newspaper is profitable, Dennis and Lever have aggressively cut costs in recent years.
 Dennis holds a "far less romantic view of the newspaper" than her father did, a characteristic that journalist Stephen Kimber said has made cost-cutting easy.
 Dennis stated: "It's a business, and you have to run it like a business.
 The history is important, but you can't let that determine what you do."

-Shortly after taking over as CEO, Dennis championed the newspaper's independence, stating: "The fact that we’re not controlled by someone in Ontario makes a big difference in what we can do."
+Shortly after taking over as CEO, Dennis championed the newspaper's independence, stating: "The fact that we're not controlled by someone in Ontario makes a big difference in what we can do."
 She stated that the newspaper would remain independent as long as possible.
 However, following her father's death Dennis stated that she would entertain offers from potential buyers.

 Discord erupted in 2011 after the Herald wrote a new contract for freelance journalists that gave the newspaper rights to freelancers' work forever, without any payment for signing over the copyright.
 Numerous freelancers, including Ralph Surette and Silver Donald Cameron, refused to sign.
 Dennis stated that the newspaper was simply emulating what other newspapers across the country were doing.

 The newspaper purchased Bounty Print, a commercial printing company, in 2011.
 In 2012 they purchased The Casket, a weekly newspaper published in Antigonish, through a Herald sister company, Brace Publishing Limited.
 The company also launched the glossy Herald Magazine in February 2012.
 It launched the Cape Breton Star, a weekly newspaper, in Cape Breton in May 2014.

 Circulation has been in decline.
 In 2012 the Audit Bureau of Circulations reported circulation of 108,389 weekdays, 112,306 Saturdays and 97,190 Sundays In April 2012 the Sunday edition was discontinued as a cost-cutting measure and the Saturday paper was renamed Weekend.
 Still, in 2013, Sarah Dennis stated that the newspaper was profitable and that readership was at an all-time high.
 In September 2014, weekday circulation was estimated at 70,000, with the weekend edition selling 72,000.
 On-line subscriptions totaled 1,862.

+In October 2014, the Herald issued layoff notices to 20 newsroom employees.